 Lack of emotional intelligence can also have a broader impact on society as a whole.
 Individuals with the problem may struggle to understand and empathise with the emotions of others, which can lead to a lack of compassion and understanding in society.

-Additionally, lack of EQ can impact the way individuals interact with others from different backgrounds and cultures.
+Additionally, a lack of EQ can impact the way individuals interact with others from different backgrounds and cultures.

 Also Read: 10 Powerful Emotions Used in Persuasion